BingleBangle-BH/ICT1008_TEAM_1-7/README.md

 ## Punggol Traveller

 **Punggol Traveller** is a web mapping service that offers an open street map and interactive route planning for traveling by foot, bus and trains.
-By using Punggol map, users will be able to get around the district quickly from one to another in the shortest time span.
+By using Punggol traveller, users will be able to get around the district quickly from one to another in the shortest time span.

 ## Getting Started